USAJOBS/help-center/faq/account/no-profile.md

 tags: [account, profile, guest, login.gov]
 ---

 After you create your login.gov account, click **Continue to USAJOBS** to link your USAJOBS profile.

 If we can’t find your profile information, you’ll be signed in as **Guest**.
-If you think you have a USAJOBS profile, first try the **Already have a profile?** option.
+If you think you have a USAJOBS profile, look under the "Already have a profile?" section and click **Find existing profile**.
 We'll walk you through a few steps to find your profile.

 If you’re still having issues linking to your profile, contact us by filling out the form below.